Moving From California To Dallas, Texas

 If you can bear a few months of heat and cold, with low living costs, Dallas has much to offer.

 Dallas is Poised for Growth

 It is estimated that 250 people move to the Dallas metro area per day and even with record numbers relocating, Dallas has a booming job market in many industries.
 I hear story after story about people who move here without a job and days later they are employed in the industry they are most qualified for.
-We routinely help physicians relocate to Dallas from Minnesota and other states; and not only do they find a job before they have moved to Dallas, they are able to buy much nicer homes and enroll their kids in great public schools.
+We routinely help physicians relocate to Dallas from California and other states; and not only do they find a job before they have moved to Dallas, they are able to buy much nicer homes and enroll their kids in great public schools.
 Every week we hear about a new Fortune 500 company that has decided to move their headquarters to the Dallas metro area like McKesson (relocating headquarters from San Francisco to Irving, Texas) and that hasn’t slowed in all the time we’ve lived here.
 Dallas is poised to grow and thrive for many more years to come.
-A robust economy with opportunities for jobs has accelerated the trend of families moving from Minnesota to Dallas, Texas.
+A robust economy with opportunities for jobs has accelerated the trend of families moving from California to Dallas, Texas.

-If like many you have decided to make a change and relocate to Dallas; I can offer resources, personal experiences/expertise, and Professional Real Estate services to help make your Dallas Relocation from Minnesota as smooth as possible.
+If like many you have decided to make a change and relocate to Dallas; I can offer resources, personal experiences/expertise, and Professional Real Estate services to help make your Dallas Relocation from California as smooth as possible.

 Provide you with the resources needed.

-Minnesota to Dallas Relocation Checklist in 10 Steps.
+California to Dallas Relocation Checklist in 10 Steps.